jfbu/etoc/README.md

     of view of tagging.
   \item \emph{Anything apart from \emph{\csb{etocname}},
       \emph{\csb{etocnumber}} and \emph{\csb{etocpage}} from custom user
-      line styles will by default be marked as begin artifacts!}  If user needs to mark something otherwise, the current marked content chunk must be interrupted, the correct tagging added, and then the artifact restarted.
+      line styles will by default be marked as being artifacts!}  If user needs to mark something otherwise, the current marked content chunk must be interrupted, the correct tagging added, and then the artifact restarted.
 Check the source code for how this is done